Ed-von-Schleck/shoco/README.md

 ## Tools And Other Included Extras

-Most of them have been mentioned already, but for completeness sake: Let’s have a quick overview over what you’ll find in the repo:
+Most of them have been mentioned already, but for completeness sake – let’s have a quick overview over what you’ll find in the repo:

 #### `shoco.c`, `shoco.h`, `shoco_model.h`